Skiing the 7 Continents

 But that was with Mt Kosciuszko in Australia being counted at the ‘7th’ summit.
 These days it is commonly accepted that Carstenzs Pyramid in Indonesia is the official 7th summit of the Australasian tectonic plate.
 Patrick Morrow (Canada) was the first to climb these in 1986

 Skiing the seven continent is all about exploring the globe and experiencing different adventures and cultures, while getting good turns.
-As far as skiing or snowboarding the seven continent goes, the ‘7th’ continent really must go to New Zealand as it lies on the edge of the Australasian tectonic plate, and has ‘real skiing’, unlike the flatter mountains in Australia.
+As far as skiing or snowboarding the seven continent goes, the ‘7th’ continent really must go to the West Coast of New Zealand as it lies on the edge of the Australasian tectonic plate, and has ‘real skiing’, unlike the flatter mountains in Australia.

 Skiing the Seven Continents: